jupyterlab/jupyterlab/docs/source/user/interface.md

 The Dock Panel has a single active document or activity that receives keyboard focus and whose tab is marked with a colored top border (blue by default):

 [screenshot]

+## Tabs and single-document view

+The Tabs List gives you access to the open documents and activities in the Dock Panel:

+[screenshot]

+The same information is also available in the Tab Menu:

+[screenshot]

+It is often useful to focus your work on a single document, while not closing other documents.
+Single Document Mode toggles the view of the Dock Panel to show only a single document at a time:

+[animation]

+When you leave Single Document Mode, the original layout of the Dock Panel is restored:

+[animation]

 ## Context Menus